 Fabry Disease (GLA)

 Fabry disease is a lysosomal storage disorder due to deficiency in the lysosomal enzyme glycohydrolase alpha-galactosidase A (α-GAL A) (Brady et al., 1967.
 PubMed ID: 6023233).
 The enzymatic deficiency results in the progressive accumulation of globotriaosylceramide and related glycosphingolipids in the vascular endothelium, causing disease manifestations.
-Fabry Disease is inherited as an X-linked recessive trait, and female carriers may develop the disease.
+Fabry disease is inherited as an X-linked recessive trait, and female carriers may develop the disease.
 It is a clinically heterogeneous disease even among affected members of the same family (Banikazemi et al., JIMD.
 2012; 35(2): 227-243).
-In male patients with Fabry Disease, two forms are recognized: classic and atypical forms.
-The classic form is characterized by onset during the first two decades of life and features including corneal and lenticular opacities, angiokeratoma (skin lesions), acroparesthesias (excruciating pain in the extremities) and hypohidrosis (decreased ability to sweat).
-In the atypical form, symptoms begin later in life and include left ventricular hypertrophy, arrhythmias and/or cardiomyopathy.
+In male patients with Fabry disease, two forms are recognized: classic and atypical.
+The classic form is characterized by onset during the first two decades of life and features, including corneal and lenticular opacities, angiokeratoma (skin lesions), acroparesthesias (excruciating pain in the extremities), and hypohidrosis (decreased ability to sweat).
+In the atypical form, symptoms begin later in life and include left ventricular hypertrophy, arrhythmias, and/or cardiomyopathy.
 The classical features are not present in cases with the atypical form of the disease.
 In female heterozygotes, clinical manifestations are largely determined by random X inactivation (Dobrovolny et al., 2005.
 PubMed ID: 15806320).
 Female heterozygotes may be asymptomatic throughout a normal life span or affected with variable severity.
-Fabry Disease occurs in diverse ethnic groups throughout the world, with an estimate incidence of 1 in 60,000 males (Meikle et al., 1999.
+Fabry disease occurs in diverse ethnic groups throughout the world, with an estimate incidence of 1 in 60,000 males (Meikle et al., 1999.
 PubMed ID: 9918480).
-In untreated patients, death results from renal failure, heart failure and/or myocardial infarction.
+In untreated patients, death results from renal failure, heart failure, and/or myocardial infarction.

 To treat complications due to renal disease as well as minimize proternuria and albuminemia, ACE/ARB inhibitors should be used (Breunig et al., 2006.
 PubMed ID: 16609685).
 Studies on these angiotensin-converting enzyme inhibitors, when used with ERT's, have shown effective slowing of deterioration of renal function making early diagnosis crucial (Feriozzi et al., 2009.
 PubMed ID: 18974635).